carlosrod723/income-prediction/README.md

 - Create scoring and predictive experiments
 - Deploy the trained model as an Azure web service

+## Model Selection- Boosted Decision Tree

+A Boosted Decision Tree is an ensemble learning technique that combines the predictions of multiple decision trees to produce a more accurate and robust model.
+The boosting process involves training several decision trees sequentially, where each tree is trained to correct the errors of the previous ones

+In the context of predicting adult income, using a boosted decision tree model is particularly advantageous because it can efficiently handle the complexities and variabilities inherent in the data.
+The socioeconomic factors influencing income are multifaceted and often interact in non-linear ways.
+Boosted decision trees are capable of capturing these intricate patterns, leading to more accurate and reliable predictions.
+Moreover, the ability to interpret feature importance allows for better understanding and communication of the key drivers of income levels, supporting data-driven decision-making.

 ### Task I- Introduction and Overview

 - Create a new experiment from the Azure ML Studio dashboard